sophieklm/dotfiles/README.md

 - oh-my-zsh
 - vim plugins
 - starship prompt
-- asdf (for managing versoins of ruby, node, python, kubectl and others)
+- asdf (for managing versions of ruby, node, python, kubectl and others)
 - fzf used in various ways
 - many personalised aliases and functions
 - other miscellaneous tools